 What is your time worth?
 Time is the most precious resource we own.
 If you want to invest in real estate to own and operate, then you must decide what your time is worth.
 Real estate can be very time consuming.
 Therefore, you must make sure your returns are attractive enough for the time you put into each project.
 A common trap you must avoid is a Zombie Asset.
-Zombie Assets take up the same amount of time as any other investment, but produce much worse cash flow.
+Zombie Assets take up the same amount of time as any other investment, but produce much less cash flow.

 What is a Zombie Asset?

 A Zombie Asset is primarily an asset that is purchased for a very low cap rate and financed using a loan.
 For example, if you were to purchase a property in Beverly Hills, then we would be buying the asset for a 2 – 4% cap rate.
 Unless you are an all cash buyer, you must leverage the building with a loan.
 Let’s assume you get financing at 4%, interest-only, for 7 years, amortized over 30 years.
 For arguments sake, let’s assume the loan-to-value is 75%.